mindboard/indesign-uxp-script-examples/create-xlsx/README.md

 $ deno bundle main.js > create-xlsx.idjs
 ```

-and then copy the create-xlsx.idjs to your InDesign Script Folder.
+and then copy the create-xlsx.idjs to your InDesign Script Folder and run it.